 My first full month using Claude Code on a Kotlin Multiplatform project cost me $340.
 My second month? $127.
 Same project.
 Same velocity.
 Same output quality.
-The difference was understanding where tokens actually go — and stopping the bleeding at the source.
+The difference was understanding where tokens actually go, and stopping the bleeding at the source.

 This isn’t about using Claude Code less.
 It’s about using it smarter.
 Here are the strategies that made the difference, with real numbers from my workflow.
+If you’re new to Claude Code and want the tactical map this cost work sits inside — setup, hooks, subagents, plugins, production patterns — start with our complete Claude Code guide.

 The biggest cost driver isn’t how many prompts you send.
 It’s how much context you carry in each one.
 Every message in a Claude Code session includes the full conversation history.
-By message 30 in a session, you’re sending 30 previous exchanges plus your new prompt — and paying for every token.
+By message 30 in a session, you’re sending 30 previous exchanges plus your new prompt, and paying for every token.

 I tracked my sessions for a week.
 The pattern was clear: